There’s no upfront fee to start using Patchwork. You don’t even have to sign up to try. So just go and play.

 British institution John Lewis has a partnership with multi-national travel company Kuoni to allow guests to contribute towards one of their honeymoon packages.
 Guest contributions will be held securely and transferred to Kuoni when the gift list closes - usually two weeks after the event.
 So this is a good option if you already plan to travel with Kuoni, know where you want to go, are confident your guests will be able to cover the costs of the trip and are happy for any excess contributions to be refunded in John Lewis gift vouchers.

 There are cheaper ways of getting cash.
-If you want to avoid all fees you can ask guests to make a bank transfer, write a cheque or put gift money in an envelope for free.
+If you want to avoid all fees you can ask friends to make a bank transfer, write a cheque or put gift money in an envelope for free.

 But these options can be costly too!

-Common concerns from guests include:
+Common concerns from friends and family include:

 On average, people prepared and able to gift money in this way will spend £50, while those who cannot afford to give this amount will avoid the embarrassment by ignoring the request altogether.
 Then a large proportion of people will choose an alternative present themselves.